pzivich/zEpid/docs/Causal.rst

 I will reiterate here again that careful thought needs to be made into the model order, the variables included in predictive models, and any recoding/restrictions that need to be applied in each Monte Carlo step.
-If you have further questions, or need help applying this, please reach out to us on GitHub.
+If you have further questions, or need help applying this, please reach out to us on GitHub or Gitter.

 .. code:: python